EmileTrotignon/blog/monad.md

 can view `'a Arg.t` as a special way to compute an `'a`: the user will input it on the command line.
-There is however a limitation: there is a `let+`/`map` function, but not a `let*`/`bind` one, because you cannot declare a command line argument that depend on the result of another one.
-This make sense because allowing this would permit some very weird interfaces like the following:
+There is however a limitation: there is a `let+`/`map` function, but not a `let*`/`bind` one, because you cannot declare a command line argument that depends on the result of another one.
+This makes sense because allowing this would permit some very weird interfaces like the following:

 ```